celery/celery/docs/userguide/daemonizing.rst

 Running the worker with superuser privileges (root)
 ======================================================================

 Running the worker with superuser privileges is a very dangerous practice.
 There should always be a workaround to avoid running as root.
-Celery may run arbitrary code in messages serialized with pickle - which is dangerous, especially if run as root.
+Celery may run arbitrary code in messages serialized with pickle - this is dangerous, especially when run as root.

 By default Celery won't run workers as root.
 The associated error message may not be visible in the logs but may be seen if :envvar:`C_FAKEFORK`